+To verify if an email address is a disposable email is not an easy task when performed manually.
+Perhaps, you may know a few of the famous disposable email providers, but there are thousands of such providers out there.
 We understand that you will need some help for this validation, and that’s the reason that we have introduced a new validation rule: Disposable Email Validation.

+The Disposable Email Validation is available for Small plan onwards.
 If you are interested to use this validation feature but are currently signed up with Micro or Mini plan, you may upgrade your plan in the account area at your convenience.

 Below are some screenshots of the result and rule validation.